t0m-m/AquaSOS---Self-Inflating-Buoy/README.md

 ### Electronic System
 - Integrated nRF52840 + GNSS + LoRa module Wio - WM1110
 - high-intensity LED for visual signaling,
-- water contact sensor and 3-axis accelerometer,
+- 3-axis accelerometer,
-- Li-ion battery with integrated BMS,
+- Li-ion battery (in the prototype we used normal drone battery pack that will be charged using external charger, however in the future we plan to fully integrate tha battery and charging circuit within the   main PCB),
-- USB-C charging and Data interface,
+- USB-C data interface,
 - Additional SWD pins serving as backup if USB-C fails,
 - custom-designed PCB integrating all electronic subsystems.